Our Mission Statement is ‘Let your words teach and your actions speak.’

 Religious education follows the Archdiocese of Birmingham’s curriculum strategy ‘Learning and Growing as the People of God’ and is a cornerstone of our curriculum, playing a crucial part in the holistic development of our children.
 Occasions for further spiritual, moral, vocational, cultural and social development are planned for and embedded within our curriculum alongside the British Values of democracy, the rule of law, individual liberty, mutual respect for and tolerance of those with different faiths and beliefs.
 Through our work, we provide opportunities for the children to develop their aspirations, ‘Think Big’ beyond their present horizons and understand who God is calling them to be.
 We also provide opportunities for children to take on a wide range of responsibilities to help others, both within and beyond the school.

-Teaching of reading and writing begins by using the Read Write Inc (RWI) programme.
+Teaching of reading and writing begins in nursery, by using the Read Write Inc (RWI) programme.
 RWI is a highly systematic synthetic phonics approach.
 Reading and writing are then taught through Literacy and Guided Reading lessons planned for the individual classes.

 Early Mathematics is taught with the aid of Numicon, which uses structured imagery and apparatus and then progresses to the MathsNoProblem scheme higher up the school to allow a greater focus upon problem solving and reasoning but still following a concrete-pictorial-abstract approach developed in Singapore.